oracleNetworkProtocol/plugchain/docs/features/nft.md

 Assets need to be issued before they are created to declare their abstract properties:

--_Denom_: the globally unique asset class name
+-_Class_: the globally unique asset class name

--_Denom ID_: Denom’s globally unique identifier
+-_Class ID_: Class’s globally unique identifier

 -_Metadata Specification_: The JSON Schema that asset metadata should follow

 Each specific asset is described by the following elements:

--_Denom_: the category of the asset
+-_Class_: the category of the asset

 -_ID_: the identifier of the asset, unique in this asset class